 Within Gothenburg, there are several large parks & gardens including Slottsskogen, which also has a zoo, Kungsparken, which borders the canals winding around the historic city center Gothenburg Botanical Garden.

 For those looking for a bit of an adventure with their outdoor time, the Liseberg amusement park is the place to go.
 It is not just one of the best places to visit in Sweden, it has been rated as one of the best amusement parks in the world.

 Gothenburg grew due to its important location along the sea and is still a large port today.
-This area of coastal Sweden is dotted with thousands of islands, making it one of the top Sweden beautiful places.
+This area of coastal Sweden is dotted with thousands of islands, making it one of the most beautiful places in Sweden.

 The Gothenburg archipelago is divided into two sections, the northern and the southern archipelago.
 Both are easily accessed from the city.
 The plentiful ferry schedules allow travelers to visit several islands in a single day.
 They are the perfect place for relaxing, hiking, and watching the plentiful birds & sea life.